 QSMxT provides pipelines implemented in Python that:

-- Automatically convert DICOM data to the Brain Imaging Data Structure (BIDS)
+- Automatically convert unorganised DICOM or NIfTI data to the Brain Imaging Data Structure (BIDS)

 - Automatically reconstruct QSM, including steps for: